 Assessing the Impact One Year On, and Projecting What the Future May Hold

-One year ago, an arbitral tribunal at the Permanent Court of Arbitration in The Hague issued a sweeping decision regarding the South China Sea territorial dispute.
+One year ago, an ad hoc arbitral tribunal composed under Annex VII of UNCLOS issued a sweeping decision regarding the South China Sea territorial dispute.
 Last week marked the decision’s first anniversary and spurred analysts to reflect on the parties’ responses and what they mean for the future of the region.
 Here, we’ll summarize their reflections and collect some of Lawfare’s best analysis on the subject from the past year.

 Following a period of elevated tension, the tribunal’s decision represented a sweeping victory for the Philippines and a stern rebuke to China.
 The tribunal ruled on several points at the heart of the dispute.
 First, China’s historical claim to the territory within the “Nine-Dash Line,” a vast area that encompasses most of the South China Sea, is invalid due to China’s adoption of the United Nations Convention on the Law of the Sea (UNCLOS) in 1982.
 Second, the land features in the Spratly Islands are not “islands” per the treaty, and thus do not generate exclusive economic zones (EEZs).
 Third, certain of these features fall within the Philippine EEZ, and China’s aggressive activity in the region violated the Philippines’s territorial rights.
 Finally, China’s failure to cease this activity during the arbitral proceedings violated its obligations under UNCLOS.

 Soon after the decision was issued, the Philippines lauded the tribunal’s “significant” ruling, while China called it “nothing more than a piece of waste paper.”
 As Robert D. Williams wrote at Lawfare at the time, the decision was an “across-the-board win” for the Philippines, and some believed it had the potential to catalyze a shift in the regional status quo.